MachinePhoenix/homepage/content/_index.md

           date_end: ''
           description: |2-
               Advised by [Prof. Hongkai Xiong](https://min.sjtu.edu.cn/En/FacultyShow/4?Vid=14) and [Prof. Wenrui Dai](https://min.sjtu.edu.cn/En/FacultyShow/4?Vid=20), my researches include:

-              * Proposed Chebyshev Fusion Unit (CFU), a lightweight feature fusion method to mitigate the challenge of balancing expressiveness and efficiency.
-Specifically, CFU computed high-order Chebyshev polynomial terms between residual and current-layer features to explicitly model complex cross-layer dependencies with minimal parameters.
-Comprehensive experiments verify its strong approximation and optimization capability.
-(VCIP 2025 accepted)
-              * Proposed Dual-Dimensional Residual Side Tuning (D2-RST) framework to mitigate feature forgetting and progressive spectral decay in deep layers by employing a dual-block side-tuning structure with low-rank linear mapping on aggregated features, and introducing an additional spatial-dimension pathway in parallel with the feature-dimension pathway.
-The properties and performance of RST are verified through mathematical proof and various experiments.
-(WACV 2026 on submission)

-              * Proposed Chebyshev-Attention-Based Semi-Unet (CASUNet), a noise-resilient framework integrating a Semi-UNet backbone with a novel CPA (Chebyshev Polynomial Aggregation) module by first aggregating hierarchical features then expanding to orthogonal polynomial terms.
-Theoretical and experimental analysis verify its superior noise immunity and competitive performance.
-(WACV 2026 on Submission)

-              * Proposed GLEAM, an efficient fine-tuning method for large model parameters.
-This method leverages the high similarity of parameter matrices in LoRA to construct a low-rank decomposition, further reducing the number of parameters required for fine-tuning while enhancing performance.
-(ECAI 2025 accepted)

-              * Proposed PAT, a fault-tolerant multimodal classifier to solve the problem of conflict between prompter learning and adapter tuning.
-Specifically, it aligns model representations obtained from Soft Prompt and Adapter-based methods and incorporates contrastive learning loss to enhance model performance and generalization.
-(ICLR 2026 on submission)

         - title: LLM Research Intern
           company: Hint Lab, WashU